Electric Bike Motor Stators

 • Cold Rolling: The sheets are then rolled thinner to the target thickness (usually 0.2–0.5mm).

-• Annealing: This step removes internal stress and improves the structure of the metal to enhance its magnetic properties.
+• Annealing: This step removes internal stress and improves the structure of the metal to enhance its magnetic properties, ensuring better performance in motor stators.
+The core material used in the stator plays a critical role in achieving these superior magnetic properties.

-• Insulation Coating: A special insulation layer (like phosphate or organic coating) is applied to reduce energy loss between the sheets.
+• Insulation Coating: A special insulation layer (like phosphate or organic coating) is applied to reduce energy loss between the sheets, improving the overall efficiency of motor stators in electric bikes.
+The core material’s structure directly impacts energy conservation and motor performance.

 How Silicon Steel Powers Your Electric Bike Motor